 My husband and I love visiting our local auction house.
 It is a date night we both look forward too.
 With his crazy schedule (police officer schedule), we must enjoy every minute we can get together.
 Not to mention, it’s the perfect place to find pieces to repurpose.
-Here is the story of our $5.00 television stand upcycle.
+Here is the story of how to repurpose a $5.00 television stand.

 The Auction House

 Our auction house is divided into two sections.
 The front section (where it is air-conditioned) displays the furniture that is in pristine condition.
 It also has tables that display antiques, art pieces, and other valuable items.
 The back section (where there is no air condition – eeek!) is where I love to go.
 The back has, well basically, junk.
 There are tables full of any type of junk you can think of, from grandma’s old pots to boxes of rusty nails.
 However, it is also the place for furniture that might not be in the best of shape.
 By this, I mean missing hardware, broken drawers, furniture with no tops, that others may not see as repairable.

 With my bidder’s number in hand, I start scanning, walking up and down each aisle.
 I noticed on this one isle, there were a lot of nasty cardboard boxes.
 It wasn’t what was in the boxes that interested me.
 It was what they were placed on top of.
 What caught my eye almost instantly, was the two doors on the front of the piece.
 They were being held together with a bungee cord.
 Yes!
 My kinda piece!

 It was a black television console cabinet.
 It wasn’t in bad shape.
 The door just needed a new hinge.
 It also had bun feet!
 Score!
 Anyways, the top was scratched beyond repair.
 The piece was not real wood, so I knew I could not do a lot of sanding to remove the scratches.
 But that’s okay, it was still workable.